How can I deal with problems about charges?

 If you have a trusted mental health professional supporting you, such as your Community Psychiatric Nurse (CPN), a Support Worker or Advocacy Worker, you could ask them to help you to express your concerns.

 Formal options: complaints and legal action.
-If you want to complain, you have to use the local authority’s (LA) complaints procedure and you can find out more information about how to complain by phoning Support in Mind Scotland on 0131 662 4359.
+If you want to complain, you have to use the local authority’s (LA) complaints procedure and you can find out more information about how to complain by phoning Change Mental Health on 0131 662 4359.

 You should be able to deal with most problems informally or through the complaints procedure but if you feel that they are not following the law and you decide to take legal action, you would need to speak to a community care solicitor to get legal advice.

 You may be entitled to advice and representation depending on your situation, and you may be entitled to legal aid but there are rules around this.
 You can contact the following agencies to find out more about how to find legal advice: Legal Services Agency, or the Law Society for Scotland.